pltommasino/ADM/README.md

 - [Insertion Sort - Part 1](https://www.hackerrank.com/challenges/insertionsort1)
 - [Insertion Sort - Part 2](https://www.hackerrank.com/challenges/insertionsort2)

-*NB*: In this section, there are also additional exercises (marked as EXTRA) to enhance your Python skills.

 The solutions to Problem 1 and Problem 2 can be found in the Jupyter Notebook file `HW1.ipynb`.
 The `Submissions HackerRank.pdf` file in this repository contains the results and submissions for the exercises completed on HackerRank.
 It provides a detailed overview of the submissions made for the problems covered in Problem 1 and Problem 2.

+*NB*: In my Jupyter Notebook, there are also additional exercises (marked as EXTRA) to enhance my Python skills.

 ## Problem 3